Here is a story of how our company overcame a big crisis.

 "Could the company survive if I hadn't worked hard?"

-I think following reasons are why my company survives.
+I think the following reasons are why my company survived.

 - I was lucky.

 - I did everything for the company's survival.